michpara/web-development/Calculator/README.md

 # **Calculator**

-A calculator using HTML and JavaScript.
+A calculator using HTML, CSS and JavaScript.

 To view the website, visit : https://michpara.github.io/Calculator/